EndlessCodeGroup/ECInventory/website/docs/usage/getting-started.md

 Optionally you can install these plugins to extend **ECInventory** functionality:

-- [PlaceholderAPI] - allows using placeholders in inventories name as well as in slots name, description and commands.
+- [PlaceholderAPI] - allows using placeholders in inventories name as well as in slots name, description, and commands.

 ## 2. Install ECInventory

 Download the latest release from [GitHub Releases page][releases].
 Put the `jar` file into `plugins/` directory.

-Run the server to check the plugin loaded correctly.
+Run the server to check if the plugin loaded correctly.
-When server is up, type command `/plugins`, ECInventory should be green in this list.
+When server is up, type the command `/plugins`, ECInventory should be green in this list.

 ## 3. Download sample data